ShaiShulman/doc-it/api/assets/privacy.md

 **10. Contact Us**

-- If you have any questions about this Privacy Policy, please contact us at [mapit.info@gmail.com](mailto:mapit.info@gmail.com).
+- If you have any questions about this Privacy Policy, please contact us at [docit.hello@gmail.com](mailto:docit.hello@gmail.com).

-By using the MapIt! plugin, you acknowledge that you have read and understood this Privacy Policy.
+By using the DocIt! plugin, you acknowledge that you have read and understood this Privacy Policy.